8 ways to save your audience from Zoom fatigue

 The biggest single technology glitch is a lagging internet connection, according to Dustin Deno, vice president of Sales North America for Showpad.
 “An awkwardness comes with a frozen screen as the speaker asks ‘Can you hear me?’ and ‘Where did I cut out?'”

 If the tech breaks down, your relationships will, too.
-Deno, whose firm teaches sales professionals how to build successful client relationships, advises: “Make sure connections are stable, close out applications and tabs, and move your Wi-Fi router closer to your workspace.”
+Deno, whose company equips sales teams to sell successfully, advises: “Make sure connections are stable, close out applications and tabs, and move your Wi-Fi router closer to your workspace.”
 This is important whether you’re using Zoom, Skype, Google Hangouts, FaceTime, or any video interface.

 2. Welcome everyone